 Between 2000 and 2013, the population of Shasta County as a whole grew from 163,256 to 178,601 people, an annual growth rate of 0.2 percent.
 When reviewing population data, it is important to distinguish between the population changes that affect the entire County and the unincorporated portion of the County, which can be affected by annexations and other boundary changes.
 The unincorporated area of the County currently makes up about 38% of the entire County's total population.
-The California Department of Finance projects the entire County's population will increase from 177,223 people to 196,087 people, between 2010 and 2020.
-If the unincorporated area's portion of the County's population remains near 38%, it is estimated that the unincorporated area would increase from 67,226 to 74,426 people.
+The California Department of Finance projects the County's total population will increase from 177,223 people to 196,087 people, between 2010 and 2020.
+If the County's unincorporated area population remains near 38% of that total, it is estimated that it would increase from 67,226 to 74,426.